ros-navigation/navigation2/nav2_route/README.md

 Questions:
   - What's up with `pruneStartandGoal`?
 Is there a better way to do this?
-  - route operation/client, collision
     - Pruning when first time and using poses?
 What happen then?
 Wouldn't we want a partial bit?

-- [ ] Review msg/srv/action definitions
-- [ ] Update cmake
+    - Why `max_dist_from_edge_`?
+Why any of the dist parameters? (cehck out docs above too)
+    - why `prune_goal_`?
+When to use each?
+Consider removal.

+  - route operation client oddness
+  - collision

+  - Route include edge start/end position informations?

 - [ ] System tests for coverage, others missing
 - [ ] simple commander examples